Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- Texas' 33 games this season have gone over this contest's total of 139.5 points 19 times.
+- In 21 games this season, Texas and its opponents have scored more than 138.5 total points.

-- Texas has an average point total of 145.1 in its contests this year, 5.6 more points than this game's over/under.
+- The average point total in Texas' contests this year is 145.1, 6.6 more than this matchup's over/under.

 Texas vs. Penn State Over/Under Stats